St. Peter's Basilica Tours in Rome

 St. Peter's Basilica| ©Anna Church

-When booking your visit to St. Peter's Basilica, please note that as a religious temple, the Church requires both men and women to wear knee and shoulder coverings.
-Forget short shorts, tank tops or tank tops, and in the case of women, you will also need to cover your cleavage.
-If you want, you can read in this article some tips to prepare your visit to the Vatican.
+When booking your visit to St. Peter's Basilica, keep in mind that as it is a religious temple, the Church requires that both men and women cover their knees and shoulders.
+Forget about short shorts, tank tops or crop tops, and in the case of women, it will also be necessary to cover your neckline.
+If you wish, you can read some tips for preparing your visit to the Vatican in this article.

 Book your visit to St. Peter's Basilica